SunnySatwik/CodeVector/README.md

 It's simple to implement but unreliable with live data.
 Products can appear twice or get skipped when rows are inserted or deleted between requests.
 For a catalog that could change at any time, this isn't acceptable.

 **Why cursor (keyset) pagination?**
 The cursor encodes a position in the sort order, not a row count.
 New inserts or deletes elsewhere in the table don't affect it.
-The queries also use `(updated_at, id)` as the sort key, which means the database can use an index to find the next page directly rather than scanning from the start.
+The queries use (updated_at, id) as the sort key, allowing efficient cursor-based navigation through the dataset.

 **Why add snapshot consistency on top?**
 Cursor pagination alone doesn't account for rows that change their sort position mid-session (i.e. rows whose `updated_at` gets updated).
 The snapshot timestamp locks in the visible dataset at session start, so even if a product is re-indexed in the background, it won't affect the current browsing session.